- Search for body of 19-year-old called off due to high water

-- The Sacramento teen was carried over the 594-foot Nevada Fall
+- Swimmer Aleh Kalman has been missing since he was carried over 594-foot Nevada Fall

 - "We believe it's impossible to survive a fall like that," a park spokeswoman says

-Park rangers will resume their search Monday for a teenage swimmer who was swept over a nearly 600-foot waterfall in California's Yosemite National Park over the weekend.
+Park rangers suspended their search Monday afternoon for a teenage swimmer who was swept over a nearly 600-foot waterfall in California's Yosemite National Park over the weekend.